cruise-automation/webviz/README.md

 ## Publishing

-- `lerna run publish` in the root directory
+- `npm run publish` in the root directory

 ## Contributing